playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-dom-manipulation/index.md

 ---
 {
-  title: "Web Fundamentals: JavaScript - DOM Manipulation & Interactivity",
+  title: "Web Fundamentals: Manipulating the DOM with JavaScript",
-  description: "The seventh chapter of this series finally goes over the DOM, how to manipulate it, and how to make our components interactive!",
+  description: "The ninth chapter of this series finally goes over the DOM, how to manipulate it, and how to make our components interactive!",
   published: "2024-10-20T20:08:26.988Z",
   tags: ["css", "html", "design"],
   license: "cc-by-4",
   authors: ["obibaratt", "edpratti"],
-  order: 7
+  order: 9
 }

 ---